Ikaria: Temple of Artemis (Nas)

-Nas had been a sacred spot to the pre-Hellenic inhabitants of the Aegean, and Nas was an important island port in antiquity, the last stop before testing the dangerous seas around Ikaria.
-It was an appropriate location for sailors to make sacrifices to Artemis Tauropolos, who was a patron of seafarers; here, the goddess was represented in an archaic wooden xoanon.
+The cove of Nas on the northwestern edge of the island had been a sacred spot to the pre-Hellenic inhabitants of the Aegean and an important port in antiquity, the last stop before testing the dangerous seas around Ikaria.
+A temple to the goddess of the hunt and the wilderness, Artemis Tauropolos, a patron of seafarers, was built on higher ground inside the cove around the 6th century BC.

-The temple stood in good repair until the middle of the 19th century when the marble was pillaged, for their local church, by the Kato Raches villagers.
-In 1939, this church was excavated by the Greek archeologist Leon Politis.
-During the Axis occupation of Greece during World War II, many of the artifacts that were unearthed by Politis disappeared.
-Local tales state that the Germans and Italians stole the artifacts.
+The temple stood in good condition until the mid-19th century, when the marble was pillaged by local villagers to procure building materials for their local church.
+This church was excavated by Greek archaeologist Leon Politis in 1939.
+During the Axis occupation of Greece, many of the artifacts unearthed by Politis disappeared, with local tales claiming that the occupiers looted them.
 According to local legend, marble artefacts from the temple still lie under the sand of the Nas beach where the temple stood.

-In The Anabasis of Alexander, the second-century Greek historian Arrian recorded Aristobulus as saying that Alexander the Great had ordered that Failaka Island in the Persian Gulf should be called Icarus, after Ikaria in the Aegean Sea.